jfroehlich/eleventy-plugin-urlify/README.md

 ================================================================================

 An eleventy plugin for URL filters.
 Yes, there are already some… I know.
 This one is a bit different, trust me.
-Or don't.
-I don't care.
+Or don't (as you like).

 Ok, here is the pitch: The basic `| url` filter in eleventy doesn't compile an actual URL.
 It compiles a absolute path.
 The new `htmlBaseUrl` plugin transforms